 In a systematic review of patients with Crohn's disease who had failed a trial with infliximab, the administration of adalimumab was associated with remission rates of 19 to 68% at one year.
-Serious cases of sepsis, cellulitis, and fungal pneumonia occurred in 0 to 19% of patients in up to four years of treatment.
-41 Shao et al performed a meta-analysis evaluating certolizumab use over 12 to 26 weeks for the treatment of Crohn's disease.
-The results demonstrated that certolizumab was associated with an increased rate of induction of clinical response (relative risk [RR], 1.36; P=0.004) and remission (RR, 1.95; P<0.0001) compared to placebo; however, risk of infection was higher with certolizumab use.
-42 In a trial evaluating infliximab for induction of remission, significantly more patients achieved remission at four weeks with infliximab compared to placebo (P<0.005).45 In a trial by Present et al, significantly more patients treated with infliximab 5 mg/kg and 10 mg/kg experienced a reduction of ≥50% in the number of fistulas compared to patients treated with placebo (P=0.002 and P=0.02, respectively).
-46 In an open-label trial evaluating the use of infliximab in pediatric Crohn's patients, 88.4% responded to the initial induction regimen and 58.6% were in clinical remission at week 10.47 Adalimumab, certolizumab and infliximab demonstrated the ability to achieve clinical response (RR, 2.69; P<0.00001; RR, 1.74; P<0.0001 and RR, 1.66; P=0.0046, respectively) and maintain clinical remission (RR, 1.68; P=0.000072 with certolizumab and RR, 2.50; P=0.000019 with infliximab; adalimumab, data not reported) over placebo in patients with Crohn's disease.
-Adalimumab and infliximab also had a steroid-sparing effect.
-48
+Serious cases of sepsis, cellulitis, and fungal pneumonia occurred in 0 to 19% of patients in up to four years of treatment.44 Shao et al performed a meta-analysis evaluating certolizumab use over 12 to 26 weeks for the treatment of Crohn's disease.
+The results demonstrated that certolizumab was associated with an increased rate of induction of clinical response (relative risk [RR], 1.36; P=0.004) and remission (RR, 1.95; P<0.0001) compared to placebo; however, risk of infection was higher with certolizumab use.47 In a trial evaluating infliximab for induction of remission, significantly greater proportion of patients achieved remission at four weeks with infliximab compared to placebo (P<0.005).48 In a trial by Present et al, significantly greater proportion of patients treated with infliximab 5 mg/kg and 10 mg/kg experienced a reduction of at least 50% in the number of fistulas compared to patients treated with placebo (P=0.002 and P=0.02, respectively).49 In an open-label trial evaluating the use of infliximab in pediatric Crohn's patients, 88.4% responded to the initial induction regimen and 58.6% were in clinical remission at week 10.50 Treatment with adalimumab, certolizumab, and infliximab was associated with a higher likelihood of achieving clinical response (RR, 2.69; P<0.00001; RR, 1.74; P<0.0001 and RR, 1.66; P=0.0046, respectively) and maintaining clinical remission (RR, 1.68; P=0.000072 for certolizumab and RR, 2.50; P=0.000019 for infliximab; adalimumab, data not reported) compared to placebo in patients with Crohn's disease.
+Adalimumab and infliximab also had a steroid-sparing effect.52